bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Instead of passing an actual argument to `+` the function is partially applied resulting in a function `inc`[^plus] that takes (or _on_) the left out argument `b` which itself than results in a value of type `Int`.

+When a function should be passed as argument without calling or applying it at all simply no arguments are given.
+Depending on context it might be necessary to wrap the function in a group to dissolve ambiguity.

+		(plus)

+The expression `(plus)` makes sure the function `plus` is understood as a value.
+If the context isn't ambiguous the parentheses aren't necessary.

 ### Equivalence of Arity
 Excursion: Any simple value is identical to the 1-tuple of that simple value.